vuvantran/requestbody_polimophism/README.md

 This project is used to demostrate how to apply a flexible data structure to request body and process it on Java Spring Restful API.

 ## Example
 In this example, we have two birds like Parrot and HummingBird and they are extended from Bird class.
 Once user submit data to API, depend on what kind of bird its data structure may difference.
-However, from API, we just need a Bird class to receive these kind of birds and base on configuration we defined in Bird.java, Java will produce a correct instance we want.
+However, from API, we just need a Bird class to receive these kind of birds and base on configuration we defined by annotation in Bird.java, Java will produce a correct instance we want.

 Bird's JSON data like:
 ```